adammillerio/MenuBarApps.spoon/README.md

 This will create three menu bar items:

+* Menu Bar with icon "D" which opens the "Discord" application and maximizes it in the current Space
 * Menu Bar with icon "P" which opens the "Plexamp" application and moves it to be under the Menu Bar in the current Space
-* Menu Bar with icon "D" which opens the "Discord" application and maximizes it in the current Space
+    * If Alt key is pressed when selecting this menu item, it will change to S and open Spotify
+    * Alt key will continue to cycle through choices while pressed
 * Menu Bar with icon "A" which opens a Space-specific instance of the "Arc" application in the current space, using the provided newWindowConfig to identify an application menu selection
 * Menu Bar with icon "M" which opens menu with "KeePassXC", "Reminders", and a "Misc" sub-menu with "Settings".